qpython-android/edu.qpython.org/docs/_sources/qpython-quick-start/principle.txt

 About
 --------
-QPython provides a convenient mobile Python IDE and development service for Python users.
+QPython is focus on providing the convenient mobile Python IDE and learning service for Python users.

 Supports Python2 and Python3